-- Increase targeted parking enforcement strategies for vehicles blocking Mobility, Active current and future bus-only lanes. - Support the implementation of automated enforcement.
+Increase targeted parking enforcement strategies for vehicles blocking current and future bus-only lanes.

+• Support the implementation of automated enforcement.

-See street operations Action 6.6
+See Street Operations Action 6.6

-Increase the size of the traffic control agent workforce, assign traffic control agents in coordination with transit operators and ensure that traffic control agents are educated and focused on increasing person throughput, prioritizing the movement of transit vehicles over automobiles.
+Increase the size of the traffic control agent workforce, Climate, assign traffic control agents in coordination with transit Prosperity, operators and ensure that traffic control agents are educated Mobility, Active and focused on equitable outcomes that increase person partnerships throughput and prioritize the movement of transit vehicles over automobiles.